 A sonographer performs specialised diagnostic examinations using high frequency ultrasound (sonography).
 People may require ultrasound scans for a range of conditions from pregnancy to more complex health conditions as prescribed by their health practitioner.

-Where do sonographers practice?
+Where do sonographers practise?

 Sonographers work across a range of health settings including public and private hospitals, clinics and community health centres.